ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

-Although this approach  is  proposed  to  take  the  advantage  of  thedataset, we also investigate the use of out-of-the-box onthe generated text set with visual context.
-For this we follow similarity to probability but
+Although this approach is proposed to take the advantage of the dataset, we also investigate the use of out-of-the-box tools to estimate the relatedness score between the short text (i.e., caption)  and its environmental visual context.

+For this we follow similarity to probability based approach but

 we use only similarity and the confident of the classifier as: